How to Connect an LCD Display to Your Arduino!

 - And many more.

 Green and blue LCDs are the most common, however.
 The other colors can be difficult to obtain.
 In this tutorial, we are going to use a 20×4 blue character LCD.

 The Arduino talks to the LCDs via the four data lines.
 We use the digital pins on the Arduino to talk to the LCD and display what we want on it.
 Apart from these lines, there is also an enable pin, RS pin and an RW pin.
 The backlight on the LCD is activated when you give 5V from the Arduino to pin 15 on the LCD and by grounding pin 16.
 Apart from this, you also need a 10K potentiometer to adjust the contrast of the LCD.

 The first step is to solder the 16 pin male headers onto the LCD.
-You can then use either a 16 pin female header to connect to the Arduino or just use female to female connectors.
+You can then use either a 16 pin female header to connect to the Arduino or just use a female to female connector.
 If you are for interfacing an Arduino for the first time, it’s easiest to use a breadboard.

 The first thing you need to do before working on the LCD is to check it.
 For this, do the connections as shown in the diagram above.
 Connect pin 15 on the LCD to Arduino’s 5V pin.
 Next, connect pin 16 on the LCD to the Arduino’s GND pin.
 These pins are used to power the LCD’s backlight.

 Next, you need to set up the logic for the LCD.
 To do this, connect pin 1 on the LCD to the Arduino’s GND pin.
 Then, connect pin 2 on the LCD to the Arduino’s 5V pin.
 Next, you need to set up the contrast adjusting potentiometer.
 Take the 10K potentiometer and connect the first terminal to the Arduino’s 5V pin and the second terminal (middle pin) to the LCD’s pin 3 and the third terminal to the Arduino’s GND pin.